 Essentially, intense exercise seemed to change muscle cells in ways that could slow our biological aging.

-As the name suggests, high-intensity interval training is… intense, and pushes your body hard, so if you’re trying it out it’s important to allow recovery time between workouts.
-A few times per week is all you need for best results!
+As the name suggests, high-intensity interval training is… intense.
+It pushes your body hard.
+It’s important to allow recovery time between workouts.
+For best results, a few times per week is all you need!